leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: amd-diagnosis_investigations-retina
 - How is age-related macular degeneration detected and monitored?
+- how to diagnose amd
+- why does amd need amsler grid
+- how does the doctor test for amd
 - What tests do I need to undergo for AMD?
 - Are there tests to do for AMD?
 - How does my doctor tell if there is blood/fluid in my eye from AMD?